Submission, Clearing and Settlement of Credit Card Transactions

 - Any credit amounts you may have submitted.

-Funding is typically done through ACH transfers into your designated bank account.
+Funding is typically done through ACH transfers into your designated bank account, although wire transfers are not at all uncommon, especially in high-risk merchant accounts.
 Most processors can now fund your account as soon as on the day following the transaction, however time frames can vary.

 There are two main payment options and yours should be specified in your merchant agreement.
 These are: